Master Electrician Guidelines

 The master electrician is expected to attend all production meetings.

 - All units should be hung ready to focus.
 All shutters should be pulled out, all gel and templates installed, all units safety cabled, and all units circuited and tested.

 - All ladders and booms should be rigged, hung, and circuited.
-The master electrician should check with the staff technical supervisor for proper rigging techniques if they are not familiar with rigging.
+The master electrician should check with the L&S Supervisor for proper rigging techniques if they are not familiar with rigging.

-The master electrician should meet daily with the lighting supervisor and staff technical supervisor to update each other on any new information.
+The master electrician should meet daily with the production electrician and L&S Supervisor to update each other on any new information.

 The master electrician should be available to take care of any problems that arise on the day of focus.
 The M.E. is responsible for organizing the crew, making sure any necessary equipment is available, and any electrical problems that arise during focus are taken care of.
 The M.E. is there to keep things running smoothly; the M.E. should not do any of the actual focusing unless absolutely necessary.
 The lighting designer will “call” the focus but the master electrician is in charge of making sure everything runs as smoothly as possible.

 If the assistant lighting designer is not present during focus, the master electrician should be available to record focus charts for each unit.

 The master electrician is responsible for programming and operating the lighting console during all technical rehearsals (unless this duty has been assigned to the A.M.E.).
 A channel check should be done before every technical rehearsal.
 At channel check the master electrician should make sure that the instrument works, that the focus hasn’t changed, and that the color is not burned out.
 Bad lamps should be changed, bad fixtures or cable should be changed out and left, clearly marked, for the light shop assistants to repair, focus notes should be referred to the lighting designer, and color should be changed at the discretion of the lighting designer.